giorgio-bendoni/various-stuff/Inflation.md

 + $M$ : money supply: £1
 + $V$ : money velocity - the number of times that money supply has circulated in the economy in the time period: 3
 + $P$ : price level - the price of the goods and services: £1
-+ $Y$ : output - the total output of this economy in the time period: 3 goods/services.
-This is real GDP
++ $Y$ : output - the total output of this economy in the time period: 3 units of goods/services; this is real GDP.

 The term on the left:
 + is the total value of all transactions which have taken place in the economy;